omerbsagir/flutter-sanalpos/README.md

 The **Admin** role users have access to five main menus:

 1. **Home**: This menu is used to receive NFC payments.
 To receive payments, you need to register a company and ensure that it is active.
+To set the activation status, you need to change the relevant variable in the corresponding table in the database (DynamoDB) to either true or false.

 2. **My Company**: Here, you can create a company, view details of your existing company, and register employee accounts.

 3. **Activation**: After registering your company, you need to create an activation to enable payments.
 If there is an existing activation request, the activation status will be displayed in this menu.
-To set the activation status, you need to change the relevant variable in the corresponding table in the database (DynamoDB) to either true or false.
+If not, a request is made to create an activation.

 4. **My Wallet**: In this menu, you can view details of payments made to the IBAN you specified during company registration and check your account balance.